yjy5264/redux-request-async-middleware/README.md

     render() {
         const rootReducer = combineReducers({requests}); // you can add other reducers const store = createStore(rootReducer, applyMiddleware(reduxRequest));
-        initReduxRequest(store); // to make sure that middleware get the store.dispatch function, so it is important return <Provider store={store}>{this.props.children}</Provider>
+        initReduxRequest(store); // to make sure that request can get the store.dispatch function, so it is important return <Provider store={store}>{this.props.children}</Provider>
     }
 }